Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 - Do URIs clearly represent resources?

-- Are Request DTOs converted to Commands before passing to the Service?
+- Are Request DTOs converted to Commands before being passed to the Service?

 - Is